This BLOG On Property Taxes In Mortgage Qualification And How It Affects DTI Was UPDATED And PUBLISHED On February 25th, 2020

 - Many folks make the mistake of purchasing a home with high property taxes and regret it after they move in

-- Home buyer’s realtor will help home buyers shop for homes with lower property taxes areas when shopping for a home if property taxes may pose an issue in buying a home
+Home buyer’s realtor will help home buyers shop for homes with lower property tax areas when shopping for a home if property taxes may pose an issue in buying a home.

 - This can be an issue with borrowers with high debt to income ratios